GoingOffRoading/Cloudflare-Dynamic-DNS/README.md

 |     ZONE     |   String    | The Zone of the website
 |     DOMAIN     |   String    | Which Domain is being updated

-Kubernetes cronjob example attached as Kub-DNS.yml
+Kubernetes cronjob example attached as [kuberenetes-cronjob-example.yml](https://github.com/GoingOffRoading/Cloudflare-Dynamic-DNS/blob/main/kuberenetes-cronjob-example.yml)

+What, no secrets?
+Plain text is the way

 ## Where to get Cloudflare API Token